aacha0/Portfolio/sql/8 weeks challenge/case 8: fresh segments.md

 #### Output:
 <img width="971" alt="Screenshot 2024-03-10 at 12 36 34 AM" src="https://github.com/aacha0/Portfolio/assets/148589444/fc223293-7e8e-4a13-bc69-b1505bbf6ee9">

-#### We should use `INNER JOIN` to join tables to perform analysis
+#### A: We should use `INNER JOIN` to join tables to perform analysis

-### Are there any records in your joined table where the month_year value is before the created_at value from the fresh_segments.interest_map table?
+### Q: Are there any records in your joined table where the month_year value is before the created_at value from the fresh_segments.interest_map table?
 Do you think these values are valid and why?

 ```sql
 select count(*)